 Most average consumers will be happy with either headset’s sound signature, but get the Galaxy Buds Plus if you want the greatest clarity.

 The Samsung Galaxy Buds Plus have better isolation

 The previous section may have given this point away — the Galaxy Buds Plus offer superior isolation to the Galaxy Buds Live.
 Yes, the beans feature active noise-cancelling, but it only goes so far when they don’t achieve a great seal.
 Again, even incremental adjustments from wiggling your ears can pop the Galaxy Buds Live out of the optimal position for ANC performance, hindering the effectiveness.
 The Buds Plus seal your ear much better and don’t need as much assistance in blocking out ambient sound as a result.

-It’s curious: after all a perfect pair of Galaxy Buds would combine the two and offer active noise-cancelling with a comfortable seal, a la the Sony WF1000-XM3.
-Samsung could have made a great pair of traditional ANC true wireless earbuds that could have competed well with the AirPods Pro, but it knows the audio market: the Apple AirPods remain one of the best-selling wireless headsets, and no company has been able to amass that level of popularity.
+It’s curious: after all, a perfect pair of Galaxy Buds would combine the two and offer active noise-cancelling with a comfortable seal, a la the Sony WF1000-XM3.
+Samsung could have made a great pair of traditional ANC true wireless earbuds that could have competed well with the AirPods Pro.
+Still, it knows the audio market: the Apple AirPods remain one of the best-selling wireless headsets, and no company has been able to amass that level of popularity.

 By pitching the audio market a change-up with the open-type, noise-cancelling design, the earphones stand as a compelling alternative to the standard AirPods.
-Samsung stated that the Galaxy Buds Live doesn’t serve as a replacement for the Buds Plus, the two headsets are meant to coexist.
+Samsung stated that the Galaxy Buds Live doesn’t serve as a replacement for the Buds Plus.
+Rather, the two headsets are meant to coexist.